-A company's board must consist of at least one individual (Article 707 I CO).
-In reality, most companies have several board members.
-In the case of several classes of shares, the articles of association must stipulate that the holders of each share class are entitled to elect at least one representative to the board (Article 709 I CO).
+A board must consist of at least one individual.9 In reality, most companies have several board members.
+In case of different classes of shares, the articles of association must stipulate that the holders of each share class are entitled to elect at least one representative to the board.10

-The board is liable for the representation of the company towards third parties.
-Unless the articles of association or the organisational regulations stipulate otherwise, each member of the board has the authority to represent the company without the necessity of respective board decisions (Article 718 CO).
-It is, however, common practice, at least in medium- to large-sized companies, that only joint signatory power of any two is granted.
-The board may also delegate the authority of representation to one or more members of the management or to other parties.
+The board is responsible for the representation of the company towards third parties.
+Unless the articles of association or the organisational regulations stipulate otherwise, each member of the board has the authority to represent the company without the necessity of respective board decisions.11 It is, however, common practice, at least in medium-sized to large companies, that only joint signatory power of any two is granted.
+The board may also delegate the authority of representation to one or more members of management or to other parties.
 At least one member of the board must always be authorised to represent the company and at least one authorised representative, either a board or a management member, must be domiciled in Switzerland.

-The law provides for the following catalogue of non-transferable and inalienable duties (Article 716a CO) that cannot be delegated to the management (but for which management does the preparation work):
+The law provides the following catalogue of non-transferable and inalienable duties12 that cannot be delegated to management (but for which management often does the preparation work):